IanWE/oat-parser/README.md

 # oat-parser

-A tool to get the offsets of functions in OAT file
+The tool is used to analyze the OAT structure of base.odex, the app cache in Android 7.

+The tool is implemented for the paper "Defending Application Cache Integrity of Android Runtime", which is published in ISPEC 2017.